Turo (company): 2025 New Years Day incidents

 On January 1, 2025, two separate deadly attacks, each involving a vehicle rented through the service, occurred.
 A vehicle ramming attack in New Orleans using a Ford F-150 Lightning light duty truck, and an explosion of a Tesla Cybertruck pickup truck outside the Trump International Hotel Las Vegas.
 The company said it found no red flags in the renters' applications.

 Services

-Unlike traditional car-rental services, Turo does not own or maintain any cars.
-The company offers a platform on which car owners and car-renting companies can rent their cars.
-Turo claims that its rental costs are lower compared to traditional car-rental services.
+In contrast to traditional fleet-based car rental agencies, Turo does not own or maintain any cars.
+The company offers a platform on which car owners and car-renting companies can rent their cars for daily, monthly, or extended-duration rentals.
+Turo claims that its rental costs are lower compared to traditional rental services.
+People or companies who wish to rent out their vehicles to Turo users can register their cars online or on the Turo app.

-People or companies who wish to rent their cars can register their cars online to be rented by other Turo users.
-The car owner states when and where the car will be available.
-A Turo user who wants to rent a car reserves a specific time slot for the car online.
-Turo takes 10 to 40 percent of rental income, depending on the insurance coverage it provides the car owner.
+Vehicle owners specify availability, pricing, and delivery options through the platform.
+Turo provides booking, payment processing, insurance options, and customer support.
+The company retains a percentage of rental revenue, which varies depending on the insurance coverage selected by the vehicle owner.